zzhangjii/learning-library/data-management-library/database/options/environment-setup-c4u03.md

 ## Section 6-Setup OCI CLI and Prep for Labs
 -------------------
 Now that you have your instance, once you are able to ssh in, you will set up the OCI Command Line interface.
+The initialization of the marketplace image takes around 5-7 minutes.
+Once 5 minutes has passed, you should be able to ssh into the instance.
 1. Open up a terminal (MAC) or cygwin emulator as the opc user

     ````